331uw13/3D-Game/README.md

 ---------------------

 > [!WARNING]
-> The game is not ready and may run poorly because it is not yet optimized well.
+> The game is not ready and may run poorly on some computers because it is not yet optimized well.
+>
+> Try changing the render settings in __src/terrain.h__ if you experience performance issues

 ---------------------